giakou4/Computer-Architecture/Lab3/README.md

 Source : [Computer Architecture by Hennesy and Patterson](https://www.sciencedirect.com/topics/computer-science/dynamic-power)

 The capacitive load is a function of the number of transistors connected to an output.
 So the programm with the most transistor switches will have a higher dynamic power.
 We assume that both programms run on the same proccessor at the same frequency and voltage.
-Regarding the leakage, the programm with the least transistor switches will have a higher leakage.
+Regarding the leakage, the programm with less transistor switches will have a higher leakage.
 Those transistors are supposed to be off (we disable the transistors which are not used, suchs as a the transistors connected to floating points operations, in a programm with integers manipulations) but a small amount of current is allowed to leak through them.
 Running the same programm twice for example (higher run-time), will result in more leakage (the current leaked will be dobuled) but the dynamic power will not change(frequency, voltage, capacity load = ct).